Angel Dust (Faith No More album): Writing process

 Album producer Matt Wallace stated there was a great deal of tension between Jim Martin and the rest of the band that made the recording sessions difficult.
 Speaking on the acrimony, Wallace said:

 Just before making Angel Dust, Jim Martin's dad died.
 That was a pretty big thing, obviously.
 I remember I spoke to Jim, and I know the guys in the band did too.
 But during Angel Dust, there was a very, very noticeable lack of enthusiasm on his part.
 I mean, was he there?
 Yeah, he did go there and play.
 But a lot of times, he'd be playing these noodle-y things, and the band and I were like, 'Dude, what the hell?
-Play some heavy guitar s--t on this, man!
+Play some heavy guitar s—t on this, man!
 We need what you do."
 It was challenging.
-Plus, he kept calling the record "Gay Disco" -- every time they'd play something, he'd say, [dismissively] "Eh, this is a bunch of gay disco."
+Plus, he kept calling the record "Gay Disco" – every time they'd play something, he'd say, [dismissively] "Eh, this is a bunch of gay disco."
 It's too bad, because he's really talented, but again, this is a band that just knew what they wanted to do.

+During their 1992 summer European tour, the band sometimes incorporated a disco jam in between songs, possibly as a jab towards Martin and how he viewed Angel Dust as "gay disco".
+In a 1992 interview with MTV during the making of the album, Patton also joked that they wanted to become a disco band, so they could defend disco music from the likes of Martin.